jdesgats/org.eclipse.koneki.ldt/libraries/luadbgpclient/docs/inspectors.md

 modes are available.

 ##Metatable matching
-This mathing mode works by associating an inspector function to a given metatable.
+This matching mode works by associating an inspector function to a given metatable.
-It requires you to know in advance what metatables are expected (for example, all your *Car* ojects shares the same metatable).
+It requires you to know in advance what metatables are expected (for example, all your *Car* objects share the same metatable).

 For this we simply add our inspector function to `debugger.introspection.inspectors` table with the metatable as key.
 Your module should look like: